Leave-one-out least squares Monte Carlo algorithm for pricing Bermudan options: Convergence rate of look-ahead bias

-We prove Theorem~\ref{theorem:3.1} in Appendix~\ref{apdx:deriveasympt}.
-In the proof, two cases are treated separately: (i) the contributions to the bias near the exercise boundary and from the tails of the asset distributions can be made arbitrarily small and (ii) the probability of look-ahead bias occurring elsewhere can be bounded by a constant multiple of leverage $h$, which has the expected value $M/N$.
-Therefore, any realistic bias is controlled by the latter case, whose expected value decays as $M/N$ at least.
+The following theorem is the main result of this section.
+In analyzing the convergence rate, we regard any derived quantity (e.g., $\hat{B}$) as a random variable, and examine how its expected value behaves as $N$ increases. \begin{restatable}{theorem}{thmepsilon} The following hold under Assumptions~\ref{assumption:1} and \ref{assumption:2}. \begin{enumerate}[(i)] \normalfont \item $\lsvel{B}{i}{n} \sim O_p(M/N)$. \item For any given $\varepsilon>0$, there exists $r_\varepsilon>0$ such that the expected look-ahead bias satisfies $\ExpMC[\hat{B}] \le \varepsilon + r_\varepsilon M/N$. \item $\hat{B}$ converges to zero in probability. \end{enumerate} Here, the probabilistic asymptotic notation $O_p$ is defined in the probability space of all possible simulation runs of size $N$.
+The subscript for path $n$ in (i) is a dummy index because the Monte Carlo paths are drawn independently. \end{restatable}

-\begin{remark} As shown in the proof of Theorem~\ref{theorem:3.1}(iii), the asymptotic behavior of the bias is actually dominated by the former case.
-In fact, we can improve the result to $\hat{B} \sim O_p((M/N)^{1/3})$ by balancing the aforementioned two cases, when provided with additional technical assumptions similar to the ones in \citet{clement2002anal} and \citet{stentoft2004conv}.
-However, we omit any further details as the result is of less interest to us from practical point of view. \end{remark}
+We prove Theorem~\ref{theorem:3.1} in \ref{apdx:deriveasympt}.
+Two cases are treated separately in the proof: (a) the contributions to look-ahead bias near the exercise boundary and when the tails of the asset distributions can be made arbitrarily small, and (b) the probability of look-ahead bias occurring elsewhere can be bounded by a constant multiple of leverage $\lsvel{h}{i}{n}$ with expected value $M/N$.
+Since any realistic bias is controlled by (b), its expected value decays at the rate of a constant multiple of $M/N$ at least.
+Indeed, we report a strong linear relationship between look-ahead bias and $M/N$ with a few examples; see Figures~\ref{fig:put}, \ref{fig:bestof}, and \ref{fig:basket}.
+Although Theorem~\ref{theorem:3.1} does not guarantee linearity, we believe this is a direct consequence of $\lsvel{h}{i}{n}$ primarily determining the convergence rate.

-\section{Numerical Results}
+\section{Numerical results}